giojacuzzi/few-shot-transfer-learning-bioacoustics/README.md

 ### Prerequisites

-- Windows 7+ or MacOS 10.12+ operating system (64-bit).
-Note that the version of TensorFlow currently used alongside BirdNET is not natively compatible with Apple Silicon.
+- Windows 7+, MacOS 10.12+, or Linux operating system (64-bit).
+Note that the version of TensorFlow (2.15) currently used alongside BirdNET is not natively compatible with Apple Silicon.
-- [Python](https://www.python.org/downloads/) 3.9+ 64-bit (3.10 recommended, ensure "Add path to environment variables" is checked during install).
+- [Python](https://www.python.org/downloads/) 3.9+ 64-bit (3.9 recommended, ensure "Add path to environment variables" is checked during install).

 ### Recommendations